lewagon/dotfiles/00-Setup/TEACHERS.md

 **Lead teacher(s)**

-- Teacher's background
+1. Teacher's background
-- Computer science not sexy at school, very unpopular
+1. Computer science not sexy at school, very unpopular
   - Here, very different approach mixing many skills and not only "hard" technical computer science skills
   - Product-oriented vision
   - Engineering
   - Design
   - UX

-- Technical accelerator
-- Focus on Web development
+1. Technical accelerator focused on web development
-- Tackle in 9 weeks what students learn in 2 years in "regular" coding schools (often in their last year)
+  - Tackle in 9 weeks what students learn in 2 years in "regular" CS degree (often in their last year)
   - At the end you'll be able to prototype any Web product

 _Ask students who among them wants to be a developer, who wants to found a startup, who has no idea yet?_

 ### Calendar

+Project calendar on the screen to go through the program with the class.

 _First 3 weeks_